wireshellProcessWire command-line companion

 - Download and install Composer globally (if it isn't on your system already)

 - Add wireshell to your system path (in .bashrc or similar):

 You can update update wireshell like any other Composer package:

 For detailed usage please go to wireshell docs.

 Symfony Console is part of the Symfony Framework and a great workbench for command line apps.
 There are other command line interfaces for CMS/CMF's around, such as DrupalConsole, that are also based on Console.
-In general, commands are single classes with a transparent set of dependencies (Input, Output), wrapped in a single app.
-Find out more in the official documentation, and check out sample code.
-And already created wireshell commands as well.
+In general commands are single classes with a transparent set of dependencies (Input, Output) wrapped in a single app.
+Find out more in the official documentation and check out sample code.
+Also have a look at already created wireshell commands.

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Note the